 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 There are all sorts of ways to focus on food storage.
 There is a huge market out there for those interested in food storage.
 You could either be dealing with a freeze-dried food company or a survival bar company.
-It’s always fun to have a good argument about which company is freeze drying food the best.
+It’s always fun to have a good argument about which company is freeze-drying food the best.

 However, you can also be your own food storage provider.
 It’s really not that hard to buy foods in bulk and store them in buckets.
-You know, for some reasons we spend lots of money and time on things that don’t matter.
+You know, for some reason we spend lots of money and time on things that don’t matter.

 All you need to throw big bags of rice or bags of beans into buckets are these three things.

 You are going to need Mylar bags for your 5-gallon buckets.
-If you store the food in the buckets alone things like moistures can get into the buckets and compromise your food.
+If you store the food in the buckets alone things like moisture can get into the buckets and compromise your food.
 The mylar bag is another layer of protection for your dried foods.

 If you want to take that to the next level you can add desiccates.
 You might know these as oxygen absorbers and they are going into your buckets to do just that.
 They are going in there to be another layer of protection against things like moisture.